peter-w-bryant/Flask-Chest/docs/index.md

 <center>
 <figure>
 <img src="_static/FlaskChestDataFlow.png" style="width:600px;"/>
-<figcaption>Fig 1: Multi-target data flow diagram showing how data is exported from the view function of a Flask route to multiple backends using the `Flask-Chest` package.</figcaption>
+<figcaption>Fig 1: Multi-target data flow diagram showing how data is exported from the view function of a Flask route to multiple backend targets using the `Flask-Chest` package.</figcaption>
 </figure>
 </center>